saumil122/stylish-sam/README.md

 # Benefits:

 - Easy to change look & feel of dashboard system/admin panel.
+- Currently there are four different color variation.
 - All bootstrap components are supported.
 - The responsive version needs to be check in actual device (Check & update in next release.)
+- I have uploaded compiled HTML files here.
+Actually I built this admin panel in PHP (on my local system).

 # Collections: